sabhiram/sabhiram.github.io/_posts/2015-02-16-sending_wol_packets_with_golang.md

 ### Wrapping up

-We looked at defining a bunch of bytes to form a `MagicPacket`, then we went about initializing the packet based on a given input MAC address.
+We looked at defining a bunch of bytes to form a MagicPacket, then we went about initializing the packet based on a given input MAC address.
 We also explored using the [`net package`](http://golang.org/pkg/net/) to send a bunch of bytes as a UDP broadcast to wake our target machine.

 I hope this was somewhat useful.
 If this was interesting, and you want to check out a more complete, command line version of this utility - take a look at: [`sabhiram/go-wol`](https://github.com/sabhiram/go-wol).